Building and Construction Law (11287.1)

 The University of Canberra policy on supplementary assessment applies: Assessment Procedures Policy.
 To be eligible for supplementary assessment, a student must: be enrolled in their final semester of study; have failed a single unit, with a final mark between 45-49% in the unit; and have passed all other units undertaken in that semester.
 The failed unit must be the final unit required to complete the academic requirements of their course.

 Students are expected to prepare for the lectures and tutorials and participate actively in the tutorials.
 It will be expected that the prescribed reading for a topic has been done in advance of the lecture or tutorial.
-This is required in order for you to achieve the best possible learning, or at minimum, the standard required to succeed in this unit.
+This is required in order for you to achieve the best possible learning, or at minimum, the standard required to succeed in this Unit.
+This Unit includes an Assignment requiring a tutorial presentation and participation, and attendence at tutorials is highly encouraged.

 Required IT skills

-The unit Canvas site is a very significant medium of communication for the unit and all written assessment must be submitted in electronic form.
-Students need basic computer, internet and word processing skills.
+The Unit Canvas site is a very significant medium of communication for the Unit and all written assessment must be submitted in electronic form.
+Students require basic computer, internet and word processing skills.

 If you feel that you lack these, or any other academic study skills, you should consult the Learning & Academic Success Network.